 Autorentext

-DOUGLAS S. CAMPBELL is Chairperson of the Department of English, Journalism, and Philosophy at Lock Haven University, Pennsylvania.
-He is a contributor to numerous articles and books.
+DOUGLAS S. CAMPBELL is Chair of the Department of English, Journalism, and Philosophy at Lock Haven University in Pennsylvania.
+He is a member of the Law Division of the Association for Education in Journalism and Mass Communication, and the author of The Supreme Court and the Mass Media (Praeger, 1990).

 Titel